Chelsea Schmitz-Gillam

 As a highly sensitive individual who has also experienced anxiety, depression and perfectionist tendencies, the effects of a meditation and mindful movement practice on my wellbeing have been deeply transformative.
 I believe all people should have access to an intentional community centered in breath, movement and connection and I create my youth yoga class as an offering to young people that I only wish I would have had access to earlier in life.

 I was trained and certified to teach kids and youth yoga through Kripalu Center in Massachusetts and have taken a variety of trainings and workshops on trauma informed yoga practices.
-These learning spaces; other professional trainings centered in youth, family and equity work; as well as my lived experience working with young folks for the last sixteen years inform the way I hold space for young people in class.
+These learning spaces; other professional trainings centered in youth, family and equity work; as well as my lived experience working with young folks for the last 18 years informs the way I hold space for young people in class.